rails/rails/guides/source/active_record_validations.md

 end
 ```

-All validations inside of `with_options` block will have automatically passed
+All validations inside of the `with_options` block will have automatically
-the condition `if: :is_admin?`
+passed the condition `if: :is_admin?`

 ### Combining Validation Conditions